le-du6/BLDMyReadsUdacityReact/README.md

-App.js | React Class Component with State and 2 React Route | handle the state of the updtaded Books Bookspage.js | React Class Component with State | fetch getAll() books and affect correct shelf Bookshelf.js | Stateless Component | render each shelf from the parent loop Book.js | Stateless Component | render each book from the parent loop Search.js | React Class Component with State  | fetch search() req and affect correct shelf
+App.js | React Class Component with State and 2 React Route | handle the state of the updtaded Books Bookspage.js | React Class Component with State | fetch getAll() books and affect correct shelf Bookshelf.js | Stateless Component | render each shelf from the parent loop Book.js | Stateless Component | render each book from the parent loop and trigger the update() function to move the book Search.js | React Class Component with State  | fetch search() req and affect correct shelf